 2. Set clear expectations

 Customers like knowing what to expect because it requires less cognitive effort than dealing with completely new experiences.
-For example, when customers expect their order in 24 hours, they can easily schedule their delivery and forget about it.
+For example, when customers expect their orders in 24 hours, they can easily schedule their delivery and forget about it.
 Fulfilling customer expectations allows them to make use of the cognitive schemas they have already built, which are mental models of how they perceive the world.

 Unfortunately, when customers don’t get what they were expecting (like a delayed delivery), this can lead to some negative consequences as they need to re-evaluate their cognitive schemas.
 This leads to situations where customers are resentful, unhappy and unsatisfied.
 There’s a saying that goes, “expectations are premeditated resentments.”
 When we set expectations for customers, they are predisposed to notice when an experience is consistent or inconsistent.
 It’s the former – clearly consistent expectations – that drive customer loyalty.